-The Franklin County Sanitary Engineering - Leonard Park Water System has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
-Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.
+PARK WATER SYSTEM

+pwsid#2501003 Issued June 2022

+FRANKLIN COUNTY BOARD OF COMMISSIONERS

+John O'Grady,

+President Erica Crawley,

+Kevin L. Boyce

+DEPARTMENT OF SANITARY ENGINEERING

+Stephen A. Renner, Director

+@franklincoohio

+CLEANWATER.FRANKLINGOUNTYOHIO.GOV

-The Franklin County Sanitary Engineering - Leonard Park Water System receives its drinking water from the City of Columbus' Hap Cremean Water Treatment Plant.
-During 2019 we used over 3.643 million gallons of water from this connection.
+The Franklin County Sanitary Engineering

+- Leonard Park Water System receives its

+drinking water from the City of Columbus

+Hap Cremean Water Treatment Plant.

 The City of Columbus treats the water to meet drinking water quality standards, but no single treatment protocol can address all potential contaminants.

 The City has been proactive in pursuing measures to further protect its source waters.

 These include land stewardship programs and incentive-driven programs to reduce erosion and run-off of pesticides and fertilizers into the Scioto River and Big Walnut Creek and their reservoirs.
-More detailed information is provided in the City of Columbus' Drinking Water Source Assessment Report, which can be viewed by calling the Watershed section at (614) 645-1721.
-Visit http:// Columbus.gov/watershed for more details about watershed management and the land stewardship program.

-The City Of Columbus Hap Cremean Water Plant utilizes water from the Scioto river.
-For the purposes of the source water assessments, all surface waters are considered to be highly susceptible to contamination.
-By their nature, surface waters are open systems with no confining layer to impede contaminant movement, and have relatively short travel times from the source to the public water system intake.
+The City of Columbus Hap Cremean Water Plant utilizes water from the Scioto river.
+For the purposes of the source water assessments, all sur-face waters are considered highly susceptible to contamination.
+Buy their nature, surface waters are open systems with no confininglayer to impede contaminant movement, and have relatively short travel times from the source to the public water system intake.